Your Appeal Division hearing – Employment Insurance (EI) appeals

 To prepare:

-• Read the General Division documents and the other party’s arguments
+- Read the appeal documents and the other party’s arguments

 Be ready to:

-• Explain the mistakes you think the General Division made
+- Explain the mistakes you think the EI Board of Appeal or SST General Division made

-• Or, if someone else appealed, explain why you think the General Division reached the right decision
+- Or, if someone else appealed, explain why you think the EI Board of Appeal or SST General Division reached the right decision

-• Say what information in the General Division documents and decision supports your arguments (use the numbers at the bottom of the pages)
+- Say what information in the documents and decision supports your arguments (use the numbers at the bottom of the pages)

 How does the hearing start?